jrose835/Xen_Segmentation_NextFlow/README.md

 ## Features

+### Baysor Parallel

-Transcript inputs for Baysor are automatically split into relatively even sized "chunks" of transcripts and run in parrallel.
+Transcript inputs for Baysor are automatically split into relatively even sized "chunks" of transcripts and run in parallel.

 This **greatly improves runtime** for large Xenium experiments at the cost of some oversegmentation for cells found along chunk boundaries.
 If this is a concern, one solution is to manually assign pre-set chunk coordinates around tissue boundaries.

+## Installation

+This pipeline uses the MTA_pipeline3 docker image.

+See ./docker for dockerfile

 ## Usage